Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Path Parallels the AC-445Path Parallels the AC-445 on Day Three, Camino Finisterre

 The path lasts for about 1/2 kilometer, when it joins the AC-445, to descend on pavement.
-A few steps after joining the highway, shown below, is the private Albergue San Pedro, not pictured, at 23.4 kilometers total, in the town prior to Estorde, called A Amarela.
+A few steps after joining the highway, shown below, is the private Albergue San Pedro, not pictured, after 23.4 kilometers total, in the town prior to Estorde, called A Amarela.
 This albergue receives excellent reviews from pilgrims.

 Farther along, there is a brief shortcut of 1/3 kilometer to the right of the highway, but essentially the pilgrimage traveler must walk on the shoulder of the pavement for the next 1.8 kilometers.
 Luckily, the shoulder is wide in most places.